Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Classical dynamics of the coupled top Hamiltonian

 \subsection{Nonzero torsions case}

-We now present the classical dynamics of the effective Hamiltonian $H^{\rm cl}_{\rm eff}$ of the couple top.
+We present the classical dynamics of the Hamiltonian $H_{\rm cl}$ of the coupled top.
 Here again, we set the parameters $\Omega_1 = \Omega_2 = 1.0$ and consider the same two coupling cases, $\varepsilon = 0.8$ and $1.3$, to show the effect of the nonlinear torsional terms.
-In Fig. \ref{Fig2}, we consider two cases of torsions: at the top panels, two torsional terms are equal in magnitude and sign, i.e., $\kappa_1 = \kappa_2$; and at the bottom panels, we consider torsional terms with opposite signs, but of the same magnitude, i.e., $\kappa_1 = - \kappa_2$.
-For the $\kappa_1 = \kappa_2$ case, presented in the top panels, the phase space dynamics are qualitatively similar for both the coupling strengths.
+In Fig. \ref{Fig2}, we consider two cases of torsions: at the top panels, two torsional terms are equal in magnitude and sign, i.e., $\kappa_1 = \kappa_2$, and named this NZT-I model.
+At the bottom panels, we consider torsional terms with opposite signs, but of the same magnitude, i.e., $\kappa_1 = - \kappa_2$, and named this NZT-II model.
+The phase space dynamics are qualitatively similar for the NZT-I model, presented in the top panels for both coupling strengths.
 This behavior is markedly different from the FP case, as discussed above.
-However, for the latter case, when $\kappa_1 = - \kappa_2$, the dynamics are very much different from the case with the same value of the torsions.
-Here, we see that, at the center part of the phase space of the first top, the trajectories are diffusing from one stable island to another.
-Here, we have not plotted the Poincare section; instead, we have just projected the phase space trajectories of the coupled top residing on the four-dimensional phase space to the phase space of the first top having dimension two.
-Therefore, this diffusion of trajectories from one island to another happens through higher dimensional phase space.
+However, for the NZT-II model, the dynamics are very different from the case with the same value of the torsions.
+Here, we see that the trajectories are diffusing from one stable island to another at the center of the phase space of the first top.
+Here, we have not plotted the Poincar\'e section; instead, we have just projected the phase space trajectories of the coupled top residing on the four-dimensional phase space to the phase space of the first top having dimension two.
+Therefore, this diffusion of trajectories from one island to another happens through a higher-dimensional phase space.
 We also see the same behavior in other parts of the phase space.